Skip to content

 Tron (TRX) is a decentralized blockchain platform that offers high scalability and availability for decentralized applications (DApps).
 It has a native cryptocurrency, TRX, which was originally an ERC-20 token on the Ethereum blockchain.
 Tron aims to create a decentralized internet and its infrastructure, and supports smart contracts with a number of decentralized apps built on top of its network.
 Its decentralized finance (DeFi) ecosystem has billions in total value locked.
 The Tron network uses a delegated Proof-of-Stake (dPoS) algorithm, with TRX token holders delegating transaction validation to 27 "super representatives."
 Tron was created by Justin Sun and launched in 2017, migrating to its own blockchain in 2018.
 TRX is used to pay for transaction fees on the Tron blockchain, can be staked for earnings, and is used in the Tron DeFi ecosystem for financial services.

 DeFi collateral and market utility: Official docs note TRX is issued as network rewards and is commonly used as collateral in lending markets and as a unit of account in NFT marketplaces on TRON.
 Specific DeFi protocols are covered in their own sections.
+Account activation and resource delegation: Creating accounts via CreateAccount requires a protocol-defined fee; activation by transfer consumes Bandwidth and may burn TRX if resources are insufficient.
+Users can also delegate staked resources (Energy/Bandwidth) to other accounts.

-Token issuance and ecosystem operations: Certain on-chain operations require TRX payments—for example, issuing a TRC-10 token carries a one-time TRX cost set by network rules.
+Token issuance and ecosystem operations: Certain on-chain operations require TRX payments - for example, issuing a TRC-10 token carries a one-time TRX cost set by network rules.
 For issuance standards, see ‘Is TRON (TRX) a coin or a token?

 TRX is a coin, the native cryptocurrency of the TRON blockchain.
 It is the base unit of account on TRON (1 TRX = 1,000,000 sun, where “sun” is the smallest indivisible unit of TRX) and exists at the protocol level rather than as a contract-issued asset.

+Before TRON launched its own mainnet, TRX was temporarily issued as an ERC-20 token on Ethereum.
+That ERC-20 representation was swapped to native TRX during the mainnet migration in June 2018; since then, TRX has been a native coin on the TRON network.
 On TRON, tokens are assets created on top of the network by users or applications, using standards such as TRC-10 (chain-level issuance) or TRC-20 (smart-contract standard on the TVM).
 These are not the same as TRX and are distinguishable by their contract or issuance details.

 • GASPRICE, DIFFICULTY and GASLIMIT may return zero; BASEFEE semantics differ because TRON uses Energy/Bandwidth rather than gas.